WalletScrutiny/WalletScrutinyCom/_android/io.excelon.excelongo.md

 ## Verdict

 As a service that allows users to connect their banking account, with the option to buy/sell Bitcoin, with a Bitcoin wallet, the app lacks private key backup and restoration features.
 It performs KYC on its users.
-As of April 15, 2023, We were also not able to see a copy of user Terms and Conditions.
+We were also not able to see a copy of user Terms and Conditions.
 This is a **custodial** app and therefore, it is **not verifiable**.